cunnie/writings/i_am_become_forever.md

 the infinity of space, a space wherein nothing but the song and note existed.
 And that moment stretched into a forever: a wild, endless, powerful forever.

-And, after a lifetime of the earth, the moment ended, and Julia was forever changed.
+And, after a lifetime, the moment ended.

-She woke up.
+The moment didn't end at once; rather there was a slow transition from being infinite to becoming finite.
+The first things to return were her senses: she felt chilly.
+And then she felt her heart beating and the quiet hum of the lab equipment.

+She rested, listening to her heartbeat and concentrating on her breathing.

+And then she remembered language: "heartbeat" and "breathing" were the first words she remembered.

+She remembered her name next: Julia Chou.
+What an odd name, "Julia".
+She pondered her name.

+And then the floodgates to her memory opened, and she remembered everything.
+The company, the project, the experiment, the military lab.

 Her sense of time had become unanchored — was it morning or still the middle of the night?
-She lay back in bed and listened to her heartbeat.
+She listened to her heartbeat.
 It was quiet at first, and then seemed to slow and deepen, like some huge taiko drum, like a huge taiko drum under water.
 Boom, Booom, Booom.

 She could see the room, and yet in the back of her mind she knew she shouldn't be able to see it — she knew her eyes were still closed.
 She was overwhelmed